Kermalis/PokemonGameEngine/README.md

 It uses [PokemonBattleEngine](https://github.com/Kermalis/PokemonBattleEngine) for the battles.
 It can run on any platform, even phones!
 (With some work... contact me)

+## Previews:
-Here are some preview images & videos, but keep in mind the quality lost when recording:
+Keep in mind the quality lost when recording GIFs and videos:

 ![GamePreview](Previews/Overworld.png)